SpicyRicecaker/dotfiles/README.md

 ## Shell

-- nu
+- fish really hard to script with, but very user friendly for everything else
-- ~~fish~~ really hard to script with, but very user friendly for everything else
+- ~~nu~~ breaking changes to the vi editor

 ## Node